AvaProtocol/OAK-docs/_docs/setup-collator-node.md

 #### Option 3: Pull Docker image
 *Note regarding Docker: while we do support Docker images, we generally do not recommend this option unless you're testing.
 Docker builds are less performant when running nodes than using the binary paths above.*

-If you opt to run the collator using Docker, you'll find the Docker builds on [OAK Network’s DockerHub](https://hub.docker.com/r/oaknetwork/turing/tags).
+If you opt to run the collator using Docker, you'll find the Docker builds on [Ava Protocol’s DockerHub](https://hub.docker.com/r/oaknetwork/turing/tags).
 Begin by pulling the latest image and creating a volume for your data.
 You can confirm the volume's creation by conducting an inspection.
 The following commands will guide you through these steps.

 ```bash
 docker pull oaknetwork/turing:latest